Loopring/DEX-API/tpls/en/basics/orders.md

 Note: If the above sell order is fully filled, the amount of ETH bought may be larger than 15ETH; and if the buy order is fully filled, the ETH paid may be less than 15ETH, which is the impact of the `buy` parameter on the match engine's behaviors.

 What is the effect of reversing the `buy` value in the two orders above?
 The sell order for the LRC-ETH trading pair becomes a buy order for the ETH-LRC trading pair, and the buy order for the LRC-ETH trading pair becomes a sell order for the ETH-LRC trading pair.
 It means one Loopring trading pair, such as LRC-ETH, is equivalent to two trading pairs in many centralized exchanges, i.e.,  LRC-ETH and ETH-LRC.

 Besides its elegancy and simplicity, Loopring's UDOM also makes it possible to implement much simpler settlement logic in ZKP circuits.

-## 订单数据
+## Order Structure
 Loopring's actual order format is a bit more complex.
 You can use the following JSON to express a limit price order.
 For details of specific parameters, see [Submit Order](../dex_apis/submitOrder.md).

 ```JSON